 Causes: The fungi causing these two diseases overwinter in the twigs of apple, pear, and woody plants.
 Spores of the sooty blotch and flyspeck fungus splash onto fruits during rainfall.
 The spores may also become airborne and affect nearby fruits this way.

 Treatment: The UMaine Cooperative Extension recommends applying a fungicide application in mid to late July, with a second application in August.
 Prune and thin the apple trees to increase air circulation and dryness.

-Season: The warm, humid weather conditions of August and September lead to disease development.
+Season: Warm, humid weather conditions lead to disease development.

 Risk: These two diseases do not cause rots in the fruit.
 Affected apples are safe to eat.

-Symptoms: Yellow or orange spots approximately ¼-inch in diameter develop on the leaves.
-These colorful spots are vibrant on the upper surface of the leaf.
-As the spots age, block dots form in their center.
+Symptoms: Yellow or orange spots approximately 0.25 inch in diameter develop on the leaves.
+These colorful spots are vibrant on the upper surface of the leaf, and as the spots age, black dots form in their center.
 Galls develop on branch tips in early spring.
-These galls begin to swell up to 2-inches in diameter and develop bright orange, jelly-like tubes.
+These galls swell up to 2 inches in diameter and produce bright orange, jelly-like tubes.

 Treatment: To prevent the spread of disease, the UMaine Cooperative Extension recommends applying fungicides containing fenarimol or myclobutanil.
 Avoid planting the host trees near one another.
 Inspect nearby juniper and red cedar trees in late winter or early spring.
 Prune and remove galls before the orange, gummy structures form in the spring.

 Season: The disease spreads to apple trees from late April to mid-June.